How-to Guides

 Command What it shows When to use it

-nova version -Installed The version installed locally for the current project/module from the module path.
+Get-NovaProjectInfo -Installed or % nova version --installed The version installed locally for the current project/module from the module path.
 Use this when you want to compare the installed copy against the current working project.

 Bump project versions